MichaelJCole/evil_kittens/articles/README.md

-# One crazy trick to Clustering and Load Test Node.js 0.12
+# Load Testing Web Apps 2015

 The secret to take a business to "web scale" is to hire quality engineers.